3DTune-In/3dti_AudioToolkit_Examples/README.md

 * Cereal - A C11 library for serialization (Grant, W. Shane and Voorhies, Randolph (2017) http://uscilab.github.io/cereal).

+## Compilation issues
+The use of the third party library Libsofa may require the user to add to the environment variable PATH the **absolute** path of the folder containing the required files.
+For example, in a 64-bit Microsoft Windows, you can find that folder in 3dti_AudioToolkit\3dti_ResourceManager\third_party_libraries\sofacoustics\libsofa\dependencies\lib\win\x64

 ## External content distributed together with this software

 *	HRTF file extracted from the LISTEN database and processed to extract ITD.